Skip to content

 Grants from your local council

-If you’ve struggled with homelessness or hardship in the past, you might be able to get a grant to help you buy white goods and furniture.
-Rules vary depending on where you live, so get in touch with your local council to find out more.
+If you’ve struggled with homelessness or hardships in the past, you may be able to get a grant to help you buy white goods and furniture.

 Funds from charities